CIARC-CUIYC/cirdan/README.md

 # ⚓ Cirdan
+Named after *Círdan the Shipwright* from Tolkien’s legendarium — an ancient and wise figure responsible for building the vessels that sail beyond the world — this project acts as the orchestrator that launches and connects all parts of the MELVIN software system.

 In this repository you will find instructions on how to build our on-board software [melvin-ob](https://github.com/CIARC-CUIYC/melvin-ob) alongside our own SiL-Framework [Palantíri](https://github.com/CIARC-CUIYC/Palantiri) in an isolated Docker Compose Scenario for quick, platform-independent deployment, testing and debugging.